abnerrolim/song-test/music-gathering/README.md

  - Spring data JPA/HIbernate: relational mapping
  - Spring Cache: to cache previous responses from database.

+ Additionally, all the application was designed to run with java 9 > modules but was removed because of spring boot test incompabilities (see Incompabilities).

 ### Calling API's
 The first API to be called is invoked by the ArtistCommand.
 Is the Music Brainz lookup artist API and returns artist details (id, name) and a series of relations.
 The release groups aren't queried here, because this API doesn't support pagination.
 ```